 2015-2017: Ay carumba.
 Became a fancy VP at a PR firm.
 Went on more bad dates than you can possibly count on an abacus, but also some good ones, plus spent a couple of weeks as a consultant in the writers room on the TV show YOUNGER so, you know: research.
 Newfound appreciation for the gifts of solitude.
 Thanks, Tinder!
 Published The ABC’s of Adulthood.

-2017-present day: Proud pussy hat wearer, #MeToo-er, humanist during inhumane times.
+2017-2018: Proud pussy hat wearer, #MeToo-er, humanist during inhumane times.
 Left fancy VP job, liquidated 401K when health, once again, took a nosedive, twice.
 Lost cervix this time, then nearly life.
 You can read about it here, but the squeamish among you: beware.
 Appreciate your health, healthy people reading all the way to the end here.
 Represented self in family court.
 Yes, that’s actually a thing.
 Published The ABC’s of Parenthood.
 Finally made it to Nepal.
 Have you been?
 Go.
 Trust me.
 Just go.
-Landed a bunch of gig jobs that were actually kind of great: Senior Writer/Producer at The World Science Festival, Senior Writer at Neurotrack.
-Collaborated on a super secret TV pilot that looks like it will actually happen, who knows?
-Became a columnist at The Atlantic.
+Landed a bunch of gig jobs that were actually kind of great before being hired, full-time, as Head Writer at Neurotrack.
+Also became a columnist at The Atlantic.
 Learned how to surf!
 At 52.
 Turns out you actually can teach an old dog new tricks.
-Even with sea lice in the water.
 Found kindness, love.
-To be continued.
-Hopefully.